AirAlert-WR/IoT_controller/src/mqttTasks/sensorDevices/README.md

 ### Information

-This sensor is used for getting the **amount of particulate matter** inside the air, such as **PM2.5 and PM10**.
+This sensor is used for getting the **amount of particulate matter** inside the air, such as **PM2.5 and PM10**, which, at high concentration, could literally provide a "dangerous atmosphere", therefore increasing mortality due to **blockage of the bronchi** and resulting **suffocation**.
-TODO

-The device operates using the optical ... of **particle reflection**, which is then captured by a photo diode.
+The device operates using the optical phenomenon of **particle reflection**, which is then captured by a photo diode.

 All raw data is transferred by the **USB2TT converter** provided inside the bought bundle.
 The sensor itself is **calibrated from factory**.